Extending compact Hamiltonian $\mathbb{S}^1$-spaces to integrable systems with mild degeneracies in dimension four

 As mentioned in the previous subsection, Karshon was already considering Question~\ref{question} in her paper~\cite{karshon} containing the original classification of Hamiltonian $\mbS^1$-spaces, where she proved exactly which Hamiltonian $\mbS^1$-spaces can be extended to a toric system.
 More recently\footnote{first announced at Poisson 2014 in a talk by Daniele Sepe.} Hohloch \& Sabatini \& Sepe \& Symington~\cite{HSSS2} have exactly described which Hamiltonian $\mbS^1$-spaces can be extended to so-called \emph{semitoric systems} (cf.\ Definition \ref{def:semitoric}).
 Semitoric systems are a generalization of toric systems in dimension four which can include all of the types of singularities that appear in toric systems and additionally a type of non-degenerate singularity known as a \emph{focus-focus} singular point.

 We now define \emph{hypersemitoric systems}, which represent a substantial generalization of semitoric systems.
-In particular, hypersemitoric systems they allow all types of non-degenerate singularities (including singularities with hyperbolic components) and certain relatively mild degenerate singular points which naturally occur with hyperbolic-regular singularities in many cases.
-Singularities of hyperbolic-hyperbolic type are not explicitly ruled out, but cannot appear due to the presence of the global $\mbS^1$-action.
+In particular, hypersemitoric systems allow all types of non-degenerate singularities, including singularities with hyperbolic components, and certain relatively mild degenerate singular points which naturally occur with hyperbolic-regular singularities in many cases (see Section~\ref{sec:singularities} for an explanation of non-degenerate and degenerate singular points).
+Singularities of hyperbolic-hyperbolic type are not explicitly ruled out in hypersemitoric systems, but cannot appear due to the presence of the global $\mbS^1$-action.
 All other types of non-degenerate points can appear.

 \begin{definition} An integrable system $(M,\om,F=(J,H))$ is called a \emph{hypersemitoric system} if: \begin{enumerate} \item $J$ is proper and generates an effective $\mbS^1$-action; \item all degenerate singular points of $F$ (if any) are of parabolic type (as in Definition~\ref{def:parabolic}). \end{enumerate} \end{definition}